pdykes/ao_sim/README.md

  $ pwd
  /Users/pdykes@us.ibm.com/temp/ao_work/ao_sim
 ```

+Configuration the database

+Install couchdb, and setup the following databases (will be automated in next update):

+ - telemetry_transitions
+ - persona_transitions
+ - patron_locations
+ - ultrahaptics_01
+ - kintrans_01
+ - kintrans_02

 pwd output value => show you where the code has been placed, denote that location as used several times below.